zyq524/yuqingzhang.com/src/Pelican/Accessing Current Recipient in Sitecore Email Experience Manager.rst

       return ID.Parse(contactId);
     }

-This, indeed, looks crazy.
+This, indeed, is unexpected complex.

-I've talked to the people from the Sitecore EXM team.
+I've talked to the people in the Sitecore EXM team.
 They have noticed this and hopefully in the next EXM release, we will be able to get the Contact Id much easier.